estrlee/Manual-App/README.md

 # Manual-App

-Windows Application to control Arduino
+Welcome to Orano Acid Windows Applicaton to control the Arduino!
+This application will allow the user to